drrausch/dsc-capstone-submissions-online/README.md

 ## Data Overview

-An inital Google Trends analysis showed three top design aesthetics that have recently risen to peak popularity.
+An inital Google Trends analysis showed three top interior design aesthetics that have recently risen to peak popularity.
 Operating under the assumption that aesthetics just now reaching their peak popularity are less understood than aesthetics that have been around for quite awhile, this project focuses on these aesthetics.

 1. Mid-Century Modern